-As of December 31, 2022, the Association has usage rights to buildings and land used by it in its operations.
-In respect of 16 buildings of branches, social clubs and a hostel the rights are governed by lease agreements and by use agreements free of charge for periods of up to 25 years.
-Also, the Association has received usage rights with no time limit for 14 additional branches and social clubs for which no agreements have as yet been formalized.
+As of December 31, 2023, the Association has usage rights to buildings and land used by it in its operations.
+In respect of 15 buildings of branches, social clubs and a hostel the rights are governed by lease agreements and by use agreements free of charge for periods of up to 25 years.
+Also, the Association has received usage rights with no time limit for 10 additional branches and social clubs for which no agreements have as yet been formalized.
+The value of these rights is not reflected in the financial statements because the association's management does not have a reliable estimate of the leasehold rights' value.